What is Colonoscopy?

 A colonoscopy is generally a safe and routine procedure, but as with any procedure, there are some risks:

 - Bleeding — For routine colonoscopies, the chance of bleeding is approximately 1 in 100.
-If any polyp removal or biopsies are done, the risk of bleeding is approximately 3%, and you may observe some blood in your stools 1-3 days after the colonoscopy.
-Major bleeding is extremely rare.
+If any polyp removal or biopsies are done, the risk of bleeding is approximately 3%, and you may observe some blood in your stools around one to three days after the colonoscopy.
+However, major bleeding is extremely rare.

 - Perforation (1 in 1000) — Very rarely, the colonoscope or instrument used to remove polyps may accidentally puncture the wall of the colon or rectum.
 Depending on the size of the perforation, surgical repair may be required.